The To-Done List

 Extra peace of mind tip - keep all your lists in one place eg a diary

-So list-away in the knowledge that you are probably a little more in control of your life with lists than without them.
+List-away then in the knowledge that you are probably a little more in control of your life with lists than without them.

 Jane Anderson PhD specialises in Sociospacial Reciprocity and Place Therapy.
 She's been working in wellbeing for nigh on 30 years and is especially interested in the people-place relationship and how it underpins all other aspects of staff engagement and wellbeing.
 Her Staff Wellbeing Framework Model is now charter-marked for quality assurance.